ninko0/SQC/README.md

 Available function for now :

+- apt update & upgrade the systeme
+- add user
-apt update & upgrade the systeme add user install list of any apt package gitclone list of tools change the SSH conf of your systeme change neplan (not opti, can cause colision of ip)
+- install list of any apt package
+- gitclone list of tools
+- change the SSH conf of your systeme
+- change neplan (not opti, can cause colision of ip)

+# TODO

+install and conf apache with the possibility to hade x509 certs

+create X509 autosigned certs

+user and groupe with 1 cmd

+install zsh with ohmyzsh and a theme of ohmyzsh given and sitch bash to zsh